Welcome to Industry 4.0

-An online program to understand the advances in the manufacturing sector
+An online course to understand the advances in the manufacturing sector

-The online program Smart Manufacturing: Moving From Static to Dynamic Manufacturing Operations by MIT Professional Education unites new technologies, such as machine learning, the Internet of Things, and data analysis, resulting in comprehending the transformation process currently happening in the manufacturing sector.
-Discover the latest trends and problem resolution methods with smart manufacturing and learn how to apply these skills to your organization.
+The online course Smart Manufacturing: Operations in the 4th Industrial Revolution by MIT Professional Education unites new technologies, such as machine learning, the Internet of Things, and data analysis, resulting in comprehending the transformation process currently happening in the manufacturing sector.
+Discover the latest trends y problem resolution methods with smart manufacturing and learn how to apply these skills to your organization.

 The factory of the future is here.

 Do you know FrED?

 In this online course, you will be immersed in smart manufacturing led by FrED, an intelligent machine designed by researchers at MIT, whose objective is to teach concepts, techniques, and advantages that are characterized by this technology.